-Lindsay Brewer Flaunts Her Rock Hard Abs In Crop & Jeans With A Vintage Car
+Lindsay Brewer Flaunts Her Rock-Hard Abs In Crop Top & Jeans With A Vintage Car

 “Nice tummy,” a fourth comment read.

-Fans know that Lindsay is more than just a race car driver, she also as a budding modeling career that gives fans a peek at her fit figure on a regular basis.
+Fans know that Lindsay is more than just a race car driver.
+She also has a budding modeling career that gives them a peek at her figure on a regular basis.

 As previously reported by The Inquisitr, Lindsay most recently wowed her followers when she posed in a skimpy bright yellow bikini while enjoying some time outdoors.
 That post also proved to be a popular one.
 To date, the photos have pulled in more than 101,000 likes and over 1,300 comments.